 What is Making Tax Digital?

 In April 2022, MTD rules were extended to all VAT registered businesses, regardless of taxable turnover.
 This means that businesses who fall within the thresholds must now use compatible software to:

 - keep and maintain digital records

 - submit their tax return directly to HMRC

 As such, accountants and bookkeepers must be ready to support their clients with digital record keeping and submitting VAT returns via HMRC-recognised MTD software.

 How will Making Tax Digital affect accountants and bookkeepers?

 From April 2022, you and your clients must use MTD compatible software to keep digital records and send VAT returns.
 You must also sign up for an agent services account via HMRC.
 VAT registered clients will automatically be signed up for MTD for VAT, so you no longer need to sign them up manually.
 As long as your clients register for VAT, they won’t need to sign up for MTD for VAT.

-How to set up your accounting practice for MTD:
+How to set up your accounting or bookkeeping practice for MTD:

 For a smooth transition to MTD rules, you need to: